Melphalan

-Melphalan, sold under the brand name Alkeran among others, is a chemotherapy medication used to treat multiple myeloma, ovarian cancer, melanoma, and AL amyloidosis.
+Melphalan, sold under the brand name Alkeran among others, is a chemotherapy medication used to treat multiple myeloma; malignant lymphoma; lymphoblastic and myeloblastic leukemia; childhood neuroblastoma; ovarian cancer; mammary adenocarcinoma; and uveal melanoma.
 It is taken by mouth or by injection into a vein.

 Common side effects include nausea and bone marrow suppression.
 Other severe side effects may include anaphylaxis and the development of other cancers.
 Use during pregnancy may result in harm to the fetus.
 Melphalan belongs to the class of nitrogen mustard alkylating agents.
 It works by interfering with the creation of DNA and RNA.

 Melphalan was approved for medical use in the United States in 1964.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.

 Medical uses

-It is used to treat multiple myeloma, ovarian cancer, AL amyloidosis, and occasionally malignant melanoma.

-The agent was first investigated as a possible drug for use in melanoma, it was not found to be effective.

-In 2016, it was approved in the U.S. for: